Healthy Pumpkin Pasta

 The sweet, fibrous flesh of autumn pumpkins just begs to be roasted.
-Nutritionally speaking, they're hard to beat, topping the list of superfoods with plenty of protein, fiber, vitamin C, potassium, and beta-carotene.
-Plus, they're low in calories (just 49 per cup), making them the perfect anchor for a hearty pasta dish with anchovies and toasted walnuts.
+Nutritious and versatile, pumpkins are the perfect anchor for a hearty pasta dish with anchovies and toasted walnuts.

 - 1/2 small sugar pumpkin